Sample Efficiency of Data Augmentation Consistency Regularization: Beyond Label Invariant Augmentation

 \section{Beyond Label Invariant Augmentation}

-In this section, we extend our analysis by relaxing the label invariance assumption on data augmentations (such that $\Pgt(y | \xb) \neq \Pgt(y | \xb')$).
-With an illustrative linear regression problem, we show that DAC still brings an advantage over DA-ERM for misspecified augmentations.
+In this section, we extend our analysis to misspecified augmentations by relaxing the label invariance assumption (such that $\Pgt(y | \xb) \neq \Pgt(y | A(\xb))$).
+With an illustrative linear regression problem, we show that DAC also brings advantages over DA-ERM for misspecified augmentations.

 We first recall the linear regression setup: given a set of $N$ $\iid$ samples $\rbr{\Xb, \yb}$ that follows $\yb = \Xb \thetab^* + \epsb$ where $\epsb$ are zero-mean independent noise with $\E\sbr{\epsb \epsb^\top} = \sigma^2 \Ib_N$, we aim to learn the unknown ground truth $\thetab^*$.
 For randomly generated misspecified augmentations $\wt \Acal(\Xb)$ that alter the labels (\ie, $\wt\Acal\rbr{\Xb}\thetab^* \neq \wt\Mb\Xb\thetab^*$), a proper consistency constraint is $\norm{\phi_h(\xb_i) - \phi_h(\xb_{i, j})}_2 \le \constmis$ (where $\xb_{i, j}$ is an augmentation of $\xb_i$, noticing that $\constmis = 0$ corresponds to label invariant augmentations in \Cref{def:causal_invar_data_aug}).
 For $\constmis>0$, the constrained optimization is equivalent to: